niklasramo/dragdoll/README.md

     - **type** &nbsp;&mdash;&nbsp; `"start" | "move" | "end" | "cancel"`
       - Type of the event.
     - **clientX** &nbsp;&mdash;&nbsp; `number`
-      - Current client x-position of the drag input.
+      - Current horizontal coordinate within the application's viewport at which the event occurred.
     - **clientY** &nbsp;&mdash;&nbsp; `number`
-      - Current client y-position of the drag input.
+      - Current vertical coordinate within the application's viewport at which the event occurred.
   - For `"destroy"` event the `eventData` contains _only_ the `type` property.

 #### `sensor.off( eventName, listener )`